SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/UPDATED_NOTEBOOKS_INTEGRATION_PLAN.md

 **Expected Timeline**: 10 weeks for complete transformation **Expected ROI**: 80% code reduction, 95% redundancy elimination, exponentially better learning experience

-This approach transforms ChemML from having good individual components to having a **world-class integrated learning ecosystem** that rivals or exceeds any educational platform in computational chemistry and machine learning.
+This approach transforms QeMLflow from having good individual components to having a **world-class integrated learning ecosystem** that rivals or exceeds any educational platform in computational chemistry and machine learning.

 ---